YT37/PythonProjects/Projects/TreeMaker/README.md

-# AreaCalc
+# TreeMaker
-- This project calculates the Area of diffrent shapes in Python.
+- This snippet makes a tree of the chosen size.

 # Requirements
  - Python 3.6 or up